Lila Canyon Coal Mine

 December 9, 2011

 The U.S. Bureau of Land Management approved the final environmental assessment report for UtahAmerican Energy's Lila Canyon mine.
-Longwall mining operations are planned to start in fall 2014.
+Longwall mining operations were planned to start in fall 2014.